Overview

 Terms for Payment and Tipping

 Vietnamese is spoken in Vietnam.
-Terms in Vietnamese that you might encounter and find useful for point-of-payment situations are below.
+Terms you might encounter and find useful for point-of-payment situations are provided below.